-eQ has a fresh new logo for the spring equinox 2022.
-It retains the geometry of Phi, the golden section proportion that carries so much information and philosophy central to eQ, but also incorporates the tilt of Earth’s axis – 23.5°
+EQ has had a logo ‘makeover’.
+It retains the geometry of Phi, the golden section proportion that carries so much information and philosophy central to EQ, but also incorporates the tilt of Earth’s axis – 23.5°

 The Golden Section